Gap Year Days 123 – 134

 One of the most popular day trips from Ohrid is to visit the Monastery of St Naum.
 While it is possible to get a car or bus, for €10 the visit can be done by boat.
 The boat trip is about 90 minutes, and it was well worth the money for that alone.
 We were surprised to notice that many of the other people on the boat were dressed for swimming and had their beach things with them.
 Weren’t we visiting a monastery?

 Clearly, I had not done my research, but while yes, there is a monastery and a few other little churches, there is also a lovely beach area and a little creek area with perfectly clear spring water running out into the lake.
 While we did glance into the monastery, mostly we enjoyed the rest of the area.

 For more details on our day trip to the Monastery of St Naum’s, visit my full post here.

-As I alluded to above, one thing the country really needs to work on is the environment.
+As I alluded to above, one thing Macedonia really needs to work on is the environment.
 They have some lovely natural places that the amount of rubbish laying around really detracts from.
-I’m not sure what made me feel it more keenly here that other places we have travelled, but it just seemed so at odds with so much else I think.
+I’m not sure what made me feel it more keenly here than in other places we have travelled, but it just seemed so at odds with so much else I think.

 Getting around Macedonia is a challenge, but once you work it out, the public transport seems to run smoothly and regularly.
 While I admit I cannot be called an expert after only a few days, I have written up another post with all that we did learn, and hope that others can use that as a starting point for their research.

-Wifi was available at our accommodation and at most places we ate at.
+Wifi was available at our accommodation and at most places we ate at in Macedonia.
 We also had wifi on the boat over to St Naum’s at Ohrid.
 There was no wifi at the main bus station in Skopje.

 Ohrid Boutique Apartments